3140/MTProxy/README.md

 docker run -d -p443:443 --name=mtproxy --restart=always -v mtproxy:/data mtproxy/mtproxy
 ````

+Then obtain links for telegram app by reading container's logs with `docker logs -f mtproxy`.

 ### ℹ️ Tips

 - The secret will persist across container upgrades in a volume.
 It is a mandatory configuration parameter.
 If not provided, it will be generated automatically at container start.